code-qtzl/6.1-langgraph/README.md

     pip install -r requirements.txt
     ```
 4. Configure environment variables as described in the Setup section.
-5. Export your `.env` variables to the system (python-dotenv should handle this for you in the main `.ipynb` file, but this is included for reference):
+5. Export your `.env` variables to the system (python-dotenv should handle this for you in the main `simple_message_graph.py` and `multi-agent-updated-24a5.ipynb` files, but this is included for reference):
    **Linux / Mac / Bash**
       ```bash
       export $(grep -v '^#' .env | xargs)